On the embeddings of selfadjoint operator spaces: Introduction

 The motivation in \cite{Rus23} has been to pursue an abstract characterisation of selfadjoint operator spaces from the given data as in \cite{Wer02}.
 As shown in \cite{Rus23} not all completely isometric complete order embeddings are gauge maximal isometries, leaving open the question of the complete characterisation.
 Our first main theorem below combines the aforementioned works to the following characterisation of embeddings.

-{\bf Theorem A.} (\cite{Ng11}, \cite{DKP25}, Theorem \ref{T:equivemb}, Theorem \ref{T:arvemb}) {\it Let $\vthe \colon E\to F$ be a completely isometric complete order embedding between selfadjoint operator spaces.
+{\bf Theorem A.} (\cite{Ng11}, \cite{Rus23}, \cite{DKP25}, Theorem \ref{T:equivemb}, Theorem \ref{T:arvemb}) {\it Let $\vthe \colon E\to F$ be a completely isometric complete order embedding between selfadjoint operator spaces.
 Then the following are equivalent: \begin{enumerate} \item The map $\vthe \colon E \to F$ is an embedding. \item Every map $\vphi \in {\rm CCP}(M_n(E), \bC)$ extends to a map $\wt{\vphi} \in {\rm CCP}(M_n(F), \bC)$ with $\wt{\vphi} \circ \vthe = \vphi$, for every $n\in \bN$. \item Every map $\phi \in {\rm CCP}( E, M_k(\bC))$ extends to a map $\wt{\phi}\in {\rm CCP}( F, M_k(\bC))$ with $\wt{\phi} \circ \vthe = \phi$, for every $k\in \bN$. \item Every map $\phi\in {\rm CCP}( E, \B(K))$ extends to a map $\wt{\phi}\in {\rm CCP}(F , \B(K))$ with $\wt{\phi} \circ \vthe = \phi$, for every Hilbert space $K$. \item The map $\vthe \colon E \to F$ is a gauge maximal isometry. \end{enumerate} }

 Equivalence [(i) $\Leftrightarrow$ (ii)] is shown in \cite[Corollary 2.3]{DKP25}.
 Equivalence [(i) $\Leftrightarrow$ (iii)] is shown in a broader context in \cite[Lemma 4.2 (a)]{Ng11}.
-Equivalence [(iii) $\Leftrightarrow$ (iv)] follows by a BW-compactness argument; we provide a proof that passes through Russell's gauge maximality of item (v) and van Dobben de Bruyn's \cite{vD25} description of the positive cones of the unitisation.
+Equivalence [(iv) $\Leftrightarrow$ (v)] is shown in \cite[Corollary 4.2]{Rus23}.
+Equivalence [(iii) $\Leftrightarrow$ (iv)] follows by a BW-compactness argument and is provided in Theorem \ref{T:arvemb}.
+Furthermore, equivalence [(i) $\Leftrightarrow$ (v)] is directly shown in Theorem \ref{T:equivemb} with a connection of Russell's gauge maximality with the description of the positive cones of the unitisation by van Dobben de Bruyn \cite{vD25}.
 A key step in this approach is the distance formula

 that we show in Theorem \ref{T:stateformulaE}.
 In passing, in Corollary \ref{C:spec} we show that an inclusion $E \subseteq \ca(E)$ is an embedding if and only if

 Item (iv) above is a version of Arveson's Extension Theorem, an important tool for any further developments in the theory.